 Main ingredients and substitutions

-Brown sugar is perfect to give moist and fudgy texture to baked goods and that’s why I used it in this recipe!
+Brown sugar: Brown sugar is perfect to give a moist and fudgy texture to baked goods and that’s why I used it in this recipe!
 You can use regular caster sugar if you don’t have brown sugar too.
 Coconut sugar works in place of brown sugar too.

-If you haven’t noticed, I love using maple syrup in my baked goods especially for autumn desserts like this recipe!
-I love the cozy and comforting flavour of maple syrup so much.
+Maple syrup: If you haven’t noticed, I love using maple syrup in my baked goods especially for autumn desserts like this recipe!
+I love the cosy and comforting flavour of maple syrup so much.
 You can use other liquid sweeteners too if you prefer such as agave syrup, date syrup etc. The flavour of the final product might be different if you use different sweeteners.

-Cacao butter is the main ingredient in chocolates.
+Cacao butter: Cacao butter is the main ingredient in chocolates.
 It has a lovely chocolatey flavour that works perfectly in this homemade brownie recipe!
 I used Sunfood‘s organic cacao butter.
-Their cacao butter is in a button form so it’s super easy to measure which I love about!
+Their cacao butter is in a button form so it’s super easy to measure which I love!

 Recommended equipment for this recipe